 Children’s Toys

-CPSIA compliance is mandatory for toys products that are intended for use by children of 12 years old or younger.
-As children can be hurt by unsafe toys in many ways, such as choking, burns, and poisoning, therefore, toy products must be compliant with all relevant ASTM safety standards as required by CPSIA.
+CPSIA compliance is mandatory for toy products that are intended for use by children aged 12 years and under because unsafe toys may injure children and result in choking, burns, and poisoning.
+As such, toys must comply with relevant ASTM safety standards and other requirements.

 Examples